PatFin/QuizManager/README.md

 </ul>

 <h2>Javadoc</h2>
-You will the JAVADOC in the Quiz/doc/ folder.
+You will find the JAVADOC in the Quiz/doc/ folder.